MicrosoftDocs/ATADocs/ATPDocs/manage-sensitive-honeytoken-accounts.md

 ---
-title: Manage honeytoken or sensitive accounts with Microsoft Defender for Identity
+title: Manage sensitive or honeytoken accounts with Microsoft Defender for Identity
-description: Describes how to manage honeytoken or sensitive accounts using Microsoft Defender for Identity ms.date: 02/15/2021 ms.topic: how-to
+description: Describes how to manage sensitive or honeytoken accounts using Microsoft Defender for Identity ms.date: 02/17/2021 ms.topic: how-to
 ---

-# Manage honeytoken and sensitive accounts
+# Manage sensitive or honeytoken accounts

 This article explains how to apply entity tags to sensitive accounts.
 This is important because some [!INCLUDE [Short long](includes/product-short.md)] detections, such as sensitive group modification detection and lateral movement path rely on an entity's sensitivity status.